solyarisoftware/voskJs/README.md

    ```

    Result shows that Mozilla DeepSpeech latency here is 1022ms whereas Vosk latency is 428ms.

-   **Vosk speeech recognition is ~238% faster than Deepspeech!**
+   > Vosk speeech recognition is ~238% faster than Deepspeech!

 3. **Async functions architecture**

    Considering a server environment, so far is not clear to me how convenient is to have the transcript as an async function.
    I have to measure the CPU(s) involved each time the transcript is called, to eventually decide a different architecture, as using thread workers.
-   Open point to be verified.
+   Open point.
+See also: [What's the Vosk CPU usage at run-time?](https://github.com/alphacep/vosk-api/issues/498)

+## Todo

+To build a server based angine, with multiple concurrent requests,
+the single thread async functions approach must be substituted using an alternative worker thread architecture.

 ## License